barrett370/Notes/index.md

 # Welcome to my Notes repo!

-Please follow the following links for lecture notes
+Please follow the following links for lecture notes.

+**Please create an issue [here](https://github.com/barrett370/Notes/issues) if you find any typos/ inaccuracies**

 ## 2nd Year